 Getting a mortgage with little/no income evidence is often a problem faced by the self-employed or those on contract work.
-The days of self-assessment of income are long gone, but that doesn’t mean that there are not lenders who would consider your application.
+The days of self-assessment of income are long gone, but that doesn’t mean that there aren’t lenders who would consider your application.

 There are various people able to borrow now in all manner of circumstances, such as newly self-employed, temporary workers, and contractors on day rates.
+There are even mortgages for professional gamblers.
 Talk to one of the mortgage experts we work with to see what your options are.

 If you work in the gig economy (also known as freelance or contract work) it can be a bit trickier but the advisors we work with specialise and understand this type of self-employment, there are gig worker mortgages available the lenders will just want to see your accounts or consistent contracts.

 Many lenders are happy to consider different types of benefits as mentioned above and if you have income from employed or self-employed work as long as you can evidence the income there may be some lenders available to you who will use both to help improve your affordability for a mortgage, you can read more about low income mortgages in our guide.